IHE/QRPH.CCG/input/pagecontent/CCG_v3_launch.md

-After processing the Apply Guidelines transaction response, the **Resulting Data** from this CARD **SHALL** be a MedicationRequest resource based on the CPGMedicationRequest profile.
+After processing the Apply Guidelines transaction response, the **Resulting Data** from this CARD **SHALL** be a MedicationRequest resource based on the CPGMedicationRequest profile with either status=draft, status=active or status=cancelled (with statusReason).
 The MedicationRequest resource **SHALL** reference the present Encounter.

 NOTE: active MedicationRequest resources **SHALL** be included as a